 Jonathan Perkins, D.O.

 While practicing all aspects of pediatric otolaryngology, his primary research interests are communication disorders and vascular anomalies of the head and neck.
-He serves as head of the Vascular Anomaly multidisciplinary service which is now the largest such service in the Western United States.
+He serves as head of the Vascular Anomalies multidisciplinary service which is now the largest such service in the western United States.
 He also participates in the Craniofacial Center with a focus on palate repair.
 He practices at both the Bellevue and Sand Point campuses.

-Internship: Madigan Army Medical Center, Tacoma, WA
+Internship: Madigan Army Medical Center, Tacoma, Wash.

 Board Certification: Otolaryngology

 Memberships: American Academy of Otolaryngology- Head and Neck Surgery, American Academy of Facial Plastic and Reconstructive Surgery

 Awards and honors

 2015, 2009: Trachy Faculty Research Award, UW Otolaryngology-HNS